fvmassoli/cross-resolution-face-recognition/README.md

 </p>

 ## How to run the code
-The current version of the code requires python3.
+The current version of the code requires python 3.6 and pytorch 1.4.0.

 Inside the dataset folder, the code expects to find two subdirs: "train" and "validation".